Laufire/laufire/Notes.rst

 ToDo
 ----

-* Add Ops.
+* Try the package on linux.

 Pending
 -------

 * Make the package publishable.

 * Bring the venv management too.
+It's not yet brought in due to it being costly and due to not many projects needing it.

 Later
 -----